 Finally, many embedded systems are required to adhere to current industry standards since failure to do so may result in significant financial penalties.
 Therefore, the embedded system designers you hire should be industry professionals who consistently provide solutions that meet all applicable regulations.
 Also, ensure the completed platform has been thoroughly tested, checked against applicable regulations, and certified as appropriate.

-When you combine your understanding of electronics, computers, and engineering, you enter the exciting and lucrative profession of embedded system design.
-When designing an embedded system, developers must balance several competing factors: speed, battery life, dependability, safety, and price.
-The best way to meet these issues is with the help of efficient development tools and techniques and the right hardware and software components.
+By combining your knowledge of electronics, computers, and engineering, you can enter a profession that is both thrilling and financially rewarding.
+When developing an embedded system, there are several factors to consider: speed, battery life, dependability, safety, and price.
+To address these factors effectively, it’s essential to utilize efficient development tools and techniques, along with the appropriate hardware and software components.

-When new technologies and trends appear, embedded system design adapts to accommodate them.
-As embedded systems grow more common and complex, embedded system designers will have a greater opportunity to build innovative and effective solutions for a wide range of domains and applications.
+When new technologies and trends come into existence, embedded system design adjusts to incorporate them.
+As embedded systems become more prevalent and intricate, designers of these systems will have a chance to create inventive and efficient solutions for various fields and purposes.